 1. Keyword Research and Keyword Optimization

 Keywords are fundamental to Shopify SEO – think of them as coordinates that tell the search engines exactly where to find specific things and where to direct anyone who is looking for them.
 So, choosing some of the most popular keywords brings you more customers from organic searches, simple as that?

 Contrary to what many bloggers and entrepreneurs assume, coming up with appropriate keywords isn’t that intuitive and self-explanatory.
 It isn’t about making smart guesses as to what customers are typing into the search box.
 But it isn’t about simply picking the shopping search engine suggestions and ‘related searches’ results, or finding only the most popular (high-volume) keywords, either.
-The point of performing keyword research is determining the search queries that will actually work for your business and then modifying the keywords or key phrases you are going to use.
+The point of performing keyword research with rank checking software or without it is to determine the search queries that will actually work for your business and then modify the keywords or key phrases you are going to use.

 Keyword research tools streamline this process by providing the essential data for the most relevant keyword selection, such as monthly search volume and keyword difficulty or competition.
 While you can sort of guess the most frequently used search queries for a specific product, keyword difficulty is a trickier parameter.
 It is an important but often overlooked one that reflects the competition for certain keywords.